yjp20/prism/docs/guides/03-validation-proxy.md

 ### Live Contract Testing

 Now you can use Prism to test traffic against the API description.
-This could be done in development as we've mentioned, but it could also be placed in staging, QA, or some sort of pre-production environment.
+This could be done in development, but it could also be placed in staging, QA, or some sort of pre-production environment.
 Probably keep it out of production, because even though Prism is quick like a fox, introducing _anything_ to the critical path of your API is probably not what you want.

 ### Deprecating operations